scikit-tda/scipy_proceedings/papers/00_saultralie/00_saultralie.rst

 The design of Scikit-TDA is inspired to two prominent libraries in the data science world, the TidyVerse and Scikit-Learn.

-From Scikit-Learn, we adopt the clean, uniform, and established API for all of our projects (as much as possible) \cite{scikit-learn}.
-This allows developers fluent in the idioms of sklearn to quickly incorporate techniques from TDA into their workflow without learning many new idioms or patterns.
+From Scikit-Learn, we adopt the clean, uniform, and established API for all of our projects (as much as possible) :cite:`scikit-learn`.
+This allows developers fluent in the idioms of `sklearn` to quickly incorporate techniques from TDA into their workflow without learning many new idioms or patterns.

 From the TidyVerse, we adopt the structure of one governing package with many small and specific tools, all designed to interact together.
 We believe this design is the right choice because of the new nature of TDA, many new algorithms and techniques are being developed.
-By keeping entire systems self contained behind a clean interface, we allow for \emph{hot swapping} of libraries and algorithms.
+By keeping entire systems self contained behind a clean interface, we allow for **hot swapping** of libraries and algorithms.
-This also produces considerably less stress on the scikit-TDA project, as each individual library can move it its own pace with its own developers.
+This also produces considerably less stress on the Scikit-TDA project, as each individual library can move it its own pace with its own developers.

 Packages